Dan Coats: Taxes

 In 1995, Coats introduced S. 568: Family, Investment, Retirement, Savings, and Tax Fairness Act which would provide "family tax credits, increase national savings through individual retirement plus accounts, indexing for inflation the income thresholds for taxing social security benefits, etc".
 The bill did not become law.

 LGBT issues

 In 1993, Coats emerged as an opponent of President Clinton's effort to allow LGBT individuals to serve openly in the armed forces.
 Coats was one of the authors of the Don't Ask, Don't Tell policy and opposed its 2011 repeal.
 He does not support same-sex marriage but opposes interference with "alternative lifestyles".

-Russia
+Russia and Ukraine

 Coats pressed President Barack Obama to punish Russia harshly for its March 2014 annexation of Crimea.
 For this stance, the Russian government banned Coats and several other U.S. lawmakers from traveling to Russia.

 In January 2019, Coats warned against the alliance between Russia and China.